Clients comment on our

 “Perfect.
 THANKS so much.”
 (Wedding vows).

-“Hi Eric, I read over the script.
+“Hi Ghostwriters Central, I read over the script.
 Looks great.
 Let’s see where this thing goes.
 Real happy with this.”

 “Thank you very much!
 It looks perfect.
 What I plan to do next is, try the new verses with the music.
 This might take a few days.
 And then record the song.
 This might take a few weeks including arrangement and mixing and everything.
 I will send you an mp3 of the studio version at the end.
 Cool that you like the song, in my opinion, too, one of the better songs I’ve written so far and now with good lyrics, too!!
 Thanks again.

-“Thanks Eric.
+“Thanks guy.
 Proud of you.
 U know and express my emotions eloquently.
 Thank you.”
 (Anniversary speech).

 “It’s brilliant.
 Exactly what I am looking for.
 The script is looking much more professional now.”
 (Screenplay doctoring).